Please change your location to view this page.

 What are the legal issues?

-Not-for-profit Law has developed some fact sheets that address three particular areas of concern for community organisations regarding social media.
-The fact sheets assume some knowledge of intellectual property laws (copyright, trademarks).
-If you would like to read more about these laws, we recommend reading Not-for-profit Law's Intellectual Property Guide before reading these fact sheets.
+Not-for-profit Law has developed a resource that deals with particular areas of concern for community organisations regarding the use of social media.
+The 'Social media and your organisation' fact sheet assumes some knowledge of intellectual property laws (copyright, trademarks).
+If you would like to read more about these laws, we recommend reading Not-for-profit Law's Intellectual Property Guide.

 Social media can impact your organisation in many ways.
 The fact sheet below outlines some key issues for community organisations, and strategies for reducing risk.
 This fact sheet includes information about:

 - the most common forms of social media, Facebook and Twitter